KajaMaria/CV/README.md

 ## Fast learner

 I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting to any situation and in turn, passing my learning on to others.
 I have developed and enhanced these partnered learning skills from my early progression in my previous role where i was fast tracked for promotion, then in leading one of the new ideas teams within the company.
  Two years ago i have also started Brazilian jiu Jitsu which has quickly became my passion and with a great support of other members i was promoted to a blue belt.
-Sharing my newly learner skills is incredibly important to mr, so thrive when I am around other passionate people.
+Sharing my newly learner skills is incredibly important to me, so thrive when I am around other passionate people.

 I enjoy working in challenging environments and developing or learning from others.
 For this reason I have chosen a career in software development with its continuous problems and infinite depth of learning.